Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

   considering them seriously.

-- Due to space constraints, writers will also need to be flexible concerning their pieces' length to ensure proper printing.
+- Due to space constraints, writers will also need to be flexible concerning their pieces' length and formatting to ensure proper printing.

 - The matching of writers to artists will take place after the artists' concepts have been approved during the earliest stages of production.